dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0106.md

 So, what can we learn from these two approaches?

+### 6.2.1 Responsibility

-ResponsibilityThe controlling code in the procedural example takes responsibility for deciding about format—not once, but twice.
+The controlling code in the procedural example takes responsibility for deciding about format—not once, but twice.
 The conditional code is tidied away into functions, certainly, but this merely disguises the fact of a single flow, making decisions as it goes.
 Calls to readParams() and to writeParams() take place in different contexts, so we are forced to repeat the file extension test in each function (or to perform variations on this test).

 In the object-oriented version, this choice about file format is made in the static getInstance()

 method, which tests the file extension only once, serving up the correct subclass.
 The client code takes no responsibility for implementation.
 It uses the provided object with no knowledge of, or interest in, the particular subclass it belongs to.
 It knows only that it is working with a ParamHandler object, and that it will support write() and read().
 While the procedural code busies itself about details, the object-oriented code works only with an interface, unconcerned about the details of implementation.
 Because responsibility for implementation lies with the objects and not with the client code, it would be easy to switch in support for new formats transparently.

+### Cohesion

-CohesionCohesion is the extent to which proximate procedures are related to one another.
+Cohesion is the extent to which proximate procedures are related to one another.
 Ideally, you should create components that share a clear responsibility.
 If your code spreads related routines widely, you will find them harder to maintain as you have to hunt around to make changes.

 Our ParamHandler classes collect related procedures into a common context.
 The methods for working

 with XML share a context in which they can share data and where changes to one method can easily be reflected in another if necessary (e.g., if you needed to change an XML element name).
 The ParamHandler classes can therefore be said to have high cohesion.

-138

-Chapter 6 ■ ObjeCts and design

 The procedural example, on the other hand, separates related procedures.
 The code for working with

 XML is spread across functions.

+### Coupling

-CouplingTight coupling occurs when discrete parts of a system’s code are tightly bound up with one another so that a change in one part necessitates changes in the others.
+Tight coupling occurs when discrete parts of a system’s code are tightly bound up with one another so that a change in one part necessitates changes in the others.
 Tight coupling is by no means unique to procedural code, though the sequential nature of such code makes it prone to the problem.

 You can see this kind of coupling in the procedural example.
 The writeParams() and readParams() functions run the same test on a file extension to determine how they should work with data.
 Any change in logic you make to one will have to be implemented in the other.
 If you were to add a new format, for example, you would have to bring the functions into line with one another, so that they both implement a new file extension test in the same way.
 This problem can only get worse as you add new parameter-related functions.